aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-conversion-rendering/email-conversion-eml-to-mht-aspose-email-java/_index.md

 This will activate Aspose.Email’s full capabilities, allowing you to proceed with email manipulation.

-## Implementation Guide
+## How to Use Aspose.Email for Java to Convert EML to MHT

-Now that we’ve set up our environment, let's explore how to load and save emails using Aspose.Email for Java.
+Now that we’ve set the stage, let’s dive into the actual conversion process.
+Understanding **how to use Aspose** in this context will make the rest of the steps feel natural.

 ### Loading an Email Message